 Jane Clark: The inevitable question.

 Tom Townsend: What?

-Jane Clark: Guys always ask that.
-Serene had an incredible number of b.f.'s; boyfriends.
+Jane Clark: All the guys ask that.
+Serena had an incredible number of boyfriends.
 At least 20.
-She could manage it because they were all at different schools and she wrote them letters incredibly quickly, three in a single study hall.
+She could manage it because they were all at different schools and she wrote letters incredibly quickly - three in a single study hall.
 She became really famous.
 It's incredible how naive some guys are.
-By the way, how did you know here?
+How do you know Serena?

-Audrey Rouget: That might give someone the wrong impression.
+Audrey Rouget: [Interrupting] Actually, that might give someone the wrong impression.
 She wrote a lot of guys, but I'm sure she liked some a lot more than others.

-Tom Townsend: I was one of her b.f.'s.
+Tom Townsend: I was one of her boyfriends.

 Charlie Black: I don't see how you can stand him.
 You're always complaining about people being frauds and phoneys.
 This guy is the phoney of the decade, yet you act as he were your long-lost best friend.